legolabs/virtualbox-force-stop-vm/README.md

 # virtualbox-force-stop-vm

-### Bash script to force stop a hung Virtualbox VM
+### Bash script to force stop a hung Virtualbox VM in Linux

 **Note**: you must be root to run the script